Prag8855/aab/content/guides/permanent-residence.md

 ### If you have a [work visa](/glossary/Work%20Visa)

-You must...
+To get a [PR](/glossary/Niederlassungserlaubnis), you must...

 - [ ] **Have a work visa for 2 to 3 years**
-    2 years if you graduated from a German university, or 3 years otherwise.[^11]
+    2 years if you graduated from a German university, or 3 years otherwise.[^11] You must have a §18a, §18b or §18d work visa.[^38] It's [written on your residence permit](/illustrations/freelance-visa-type.png).
 - [ ] **Speak B1 German**[^14]
     You can understand what people say when they talk in a simple language about certain topics.
 You can do things like open a bank account without help.
 - [ ] **Support yourself**
-    Your income covers your cost of living.
-If you have children or an unemployed spouse, it also covers their cost of living.
+    Your income must cover your cost of living.
+If you have children or an unemployed spouse, it must also cover their cost of living.
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**
     You must pay 3 years of pension insurance, or 2 years if you graduated from a German university.[^19] When you are employed, you automatically pay pension insurance.
 - [ ] **Have [health insurance](/glossary/Krankenversicherung)**